rfenouil/openvpn-transmission-tinyproxy/README.md

 It also bundles an installation of Tinyproxy to proxy web traffic over your VPN.

-## Main difference with original repository
+## Main differences with original repository

 ### Supported providers